 You have chosen USD as your preferred “fee currency” for the order.
 The “post limit order” box has been checked which means the order will cancel if the price has already moved below $7,826.70 by the “start” time.

 A conditional close limit order has been set at $10,000.
 This would result in a sell limit order of 1 XBT being created once the primary order has executed.
-The conditional close would close the position once the price of XBT has reached $10,000.
+The conditional close would close the spot position on margin once the price of XBT has reached $10,000.